adiantek/FurniFab/.github/USER_MANUAL.md

 **Pa, Johnson, Johnson2, Neh** - These algorithms are fast but may not produce the best results.

+**PA** algorithm is only recommended for the special case where the processing time on the second machine is greater than or equal to the processing time on the first machine for a given job.

 **BB** - This algorithm is slower but produces optimal results.
-Not recommended for data with more than 20 tasks.
+Not recommended for data with more than 10 tasks.

 ## Create a task